Back to Blog

 > Myth, but.

-Cost of time changes continuously, and a minute of flight time may have a cost impact or cost benefit, depending on other operational aspects, such as the delay of another flight, or the crew overtime.
+The cost of time changes continuously, and a minute of flight time may have a cost impact or cost benefit, depending on other operational aspects, such as another flight's delay or crew overtime.

-In practice, a variable Cost Index would generally result in variable flight times, and irregular schedule making it harder to operate reliably.
+In practice, a variable Cost Index would generally result in variable flight times and irregular schedules, making it harder to operate reliably.
+Note that it could also change according to the time of day, the season, the weather…

 > Myth.

 Not necessarily.
-Above a certain cost index, the gain is marginal and the increased fuel burn useless.
+Above a certain cost index, the gain is marginal, and the increased fuel burn is useless.

 > Fact.